fnplus/interview-techdev-guide/README.md

-## Welcome to the interview footsteps to crack your dream company [:octocat:]
+# Welcome to the interview resources (footsteps) by FnPlus Community to crack your dream company :octocat:

 <p align="center">
 <img src="https://i.imgur.com/GOXelrQ.gif" width="600" height="600" center="true" />
 </p>

-This repository is a part of [HacktoberFest -an event organised by DigitalOcean](https://hacktoberfest.digitalocean.com/).
+This repository is a part of [HacktoberFest-an event organised by DigitalOcean](https://hacktoberfest.digitalocean.com/).
 You are requested to create your profile using the above link to be a part of it.

 This repository contains examples of various algorithms written on different programming languages...

 ## Contributors

+They will be updated soon!

 ## Important Data Structures